 Referral or documentation from another workforce program under WIOA

-Self-attestation of meeting McKinney-Vento Act criteria, including through the Residency Information a parent provides through the TX3C parent application for CCS
+Self-attestation of meeting McKinney-Vento Act criteria, including through the Residency Information a parent provides through the TX3C—Parent Central application for CCS

-The TX3C waiting list application will screen families for homelessness status and prioritize them accordingly on the waiting list module in the child care case management system.
+The TX3C—KinderWait waiting list application will screen families for homelessness status and prioritize them accordingly on the waiting list module in the child care case management system.
 Families are not required to document their homelessness status until time of enrollment in CCS.

+Boards may ask clarifying questions to confirm a child’s “homeless” or “not homeless” status under the McKinney Vento Act after they have completed the waiting list application.
+Additional guidance can be found in TAB 318, titled “Determining Homelessness for Child Care Services.”

 Boards must ensure that if a child on the waiting list no longer meets the definition of homelessness at the time of a wait-list pull, the child’s priority for services is updated accordingly.